XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w60a: You can now see the submission testset in the status page!

 - 18w61c: You can now submit your program in contest and it will judge!
 But sadly no standings now.

+- 18w62b: Zzzyt's CSS Update

+- 18w63c: You can now send submissions during contest with the contest submit system!
+And the grand-new standing system will be displayed at the welcome page!
+The full contest system is almost there!
+Please wait for the rating system and the system judge feature.